TomOdellSheetMusic/Signal-Portable-Auto-Updater/README.md

 # Signal-Portable-Auto-Updater

 ### A simple batch script to automatically update Signal Portable.
-Since the Signal Portable App from Portapps is a bit of a hassle to update each time, here is an easy script for you to use.
+Since the Signal Portable App from Portapps does not update correctly, here is an easy script for you to use.

 ## Requirements
 A working <a href="https://github.com/portapps/signal-portable">Signal Portable</a> instance from PortApps. <br>

 ## Usage
+## IMPORTANT
+The normal update button in the top left corner will NOT WORK.
+You need to run this script in order to update.
+This is a quirk if Signal Portable, not the script. <br>
 Simply put the batch folder into wherever you have your Signal Portable instance.
 This can also be done by extracting the zip from the Releases Tab. <br>
 The batch folder needs to be on the same level as the app, data and log folders.
 The icon file is in case you want to make a shortcut to your start menu and want it to look nicer.
 <br>